 Purpose

 After the employee’s second level manager has approved the change in pay rate, the data change for the employee needs to be processed by a member of the workflow group Payroll Group, too.
-In particular, he or she needs to approve the data change, in order for the changes to take effect in the system.
-Until the change is approved, the proposed change is pending and the change is displayed in the Compensation Information subsection of the employee.
+In particular, the Member of the workflow group Payroll Group needs to approve the data change, in order for the changes to take effect in the system.
+Until the change is approved, the proposed change is pending and the change is displayed in the Compensation Information subsection of the employee’s profile.

-In this process step, a member of the workflow group Payroll Group will need to complete the workflow by selecting the change request, reviewing the changes for the employee and then lastly approving the request.

 Procedure